oroinc/documentation/commerce/getting_started/activities/create_contact_request_manually.rst

 How to Create a Contact Request Manually
 ----------------------------------------

-For troubleshooting purposes, you can also create a contact request from within your Oro application.
+In case you need to register a certain request received from a customer by phone or email, you can create a contact request manually from within your Oro application.

 1. Navigate to **Activities > Contact Requests** in the main menu.
 2. Click **Create Contact Request** on the top right.